ipetkov/crane/docs/API.md

 * `cargoBuildCommand` will be set to run `cargo tarpaulin --profile release` in the workspace.
-  - `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `null` will omit specifying a profile altogether.
+  - `CARGO_PROFILE` can be set on the derivation to alter which cargo profile is selected; setting it to `""` will omit specifying a profile altogether.
 * `cargoExtraArgs` will have `cargoTarpaulinExtraArgs` appended to it
   - Default value: `""`
 * `doCheck` is disabled